 One cynical approach is political media strategy.
-For example, a politician may be tempted to cynically strategise and allow herself to be insincere in order to meet the perceived demands of the audience and media.
+For example, a politician may be tempted to cynically strategise and allow her to be insincere in order to meet the perceived demands of the audience and media.
 This strategising is then in the hope of being able to sincerely engage with the issues at hand in the future.
-This strategy tends to be self-perpetuating, the future sincerity never manifests, and she becomes caught in a corrupting system of insecure strategising and insincerity.
+This strategy tends to be self-perpetuating, the future sincerity never manifests and she becomes caught in a corrupting system of insecure strategising and insincerity.
 Also, the expectations that strategising is the only modus operandi proliferates into the entire social echo-system of politicians, reporters, pundits, audience, and voters, such that a politician gets judged not by her sincere engagement with society and politics, but by her ability to strategise.
 At which point the entire system has become corrupt.
 Instead, a politician may be sincere.
-Even if she is indeed punished by the system, ridiculed and ousted, she is succesful in her sincere engagement, and if she is loyal and stays, people may come to expect sincerity from her, and possibly from others too.
+Even if she is indeed punished by the system, ridiculed and ousted, she is successful in her sincere engagement, and if she is loyal and stays, people may come to expect sincerity from her, and possibly from others too.

 Of course, there are many insincere ways to be and activist as well, there are many attention-seeking, insecurity grooming ego boosting activists in the world.
-But that is completely besides the point.
+But that is completely beside the point.

 Hierarchies create identities.
 Identities have one thing in common with politeness: they only serve a purpose amongst strangers.
 By giving them importance to yourself, by yourself, you treat yourself as a stranger.
-And by creating hierarchies in a group you turn Eachother into Others.
+And by creating hierarchies in a group you turn Each-other into Others.

 Many might even say that this is the definition of empathy, which then would render the whole concept completely useless.
 We cannot feel what others are feeling unless we have some experience to back it up, and to only be empathetic towards those with a similar experience as our's does not strike me as particularly virtuous.
 Merely trying to feel what others are feeling is just exhausting and does not accomplish much.
 (There is research to back this up, described e.g. here: http://opinionator.blogs.nytimes.com/2015/06/06/imagining-the-lives-of-others/)

-Inspired by Fredric Brown's Knock, allegedly the the world's shortest horror story: "The last man on Earth sat alone in a room.
+Inspired by Fredric Brown's Knock, allegedly the world's shortest horror story: "The last man on Earth sat alone in a room.
 There was a knock on the door...".
 A dystopian version of this could be: "The last human alive sat alone in her room.
-She is checking her twitter feed."
+She was checking her twitter feed."